-Sales enablement efforts can also include marketing professionals who practice inbound lead generation strategies to generate leads.
+Sales enablement efforts can also include marketing professionals who practice inbound lead generation strategies to generate marketing qualified leads.
 These individuals perform a variety of digital strategy methods, including writing website copy, social media posts, and other forms of sales and marketing collateral used to convert leads into customers.

 In addition to scheduling B2B appointments, sales enablement teams also provide valuable marketing and sales content to catch the eye of prospects and provide top-of-mind awareness.
 This includes writing website blogs, emails, and social media posts.
 It can also include marketing collateral such as digital brochures, sell sheets, and promotional videos.

 A sales enablement strategy is essential to generating business growth.
 Sales enablement programs allow your sales team to: